bVendeville/Salted/Readme.md

 ## Repository Contents

 - **Dataset:**
   A structured dataset containing original and simplified sentences along with detailed error annotations.
-  **File Format:** Typically provided as CSV or similar tabular formats.

 - **Taxonomy:**
   Our error taxonomy is available in both PNG and PDF formats.
 This visual and document-based taxonomy outlines the classification of simplification errors, including: